 “The Institute of Transport Economics (TØI) invites you to take part in a survey about how people in Norway travel, and what they think about future transport solutions.
 It takes approx. 10 minutes to answer.

 The survey is an important part of a research project funded by the Research Council.
 The results will provide the authorities with new knowledge that may have an impact on future transport and tax policy.
 By sharing your opinions, you contribute to research that can be used to create a more efficient, fair and sustainable transport system.”

+The motivation text is written such as to motivate respondents to participate but is much more neutral than the Facebook post used in the pilot.
+However, there is a slight risk that the last sentence could appeal more to respondents with certain values or affect how respondents answer in the survey.

 Data cleaning and filtering

 The data cleaning process included removing respondents in the survey who indicated they had no regular trip of at least ten minutes (regardless of travel mode).
-When respondents were later asked about the length of their daily trip, they were allowed to select an option indicating their trip was less than ten minutes long.
-Despite the slight inconsistency, these respondents were not filtered out.
+When respondents were later asked about the length of their daily trip, they were also allowed to select an option indicating their trip was less than ten minutes long.
+Despite the slight inconsistency, these respondents were not filtered out, even if they should have been screened in the previous question.
 The sample was also filtered to exclude participants with very short response times of less than six minutes, roughly corresponding to responses falling below the 2nd percentile of response times.
 As a result, 22 responses from the pilot survey and 71 responses from the main survey were excluded.
 The final sample included 3,839 respondents for the main survey in Norway and 1,719 respondents for the pilot survey in Norway.

 Basic sample characteristics